mdivyanshu97/mdivyanshu97.github.io/_pages/about.md

 ---
 ## News

-**[07/24]** Our paper [STAN-LOC: Visual Query-based Video Clip Localization for Fetal Ultrasound Sweep Videos] has been accepted to MICCAI 2024.
-Read it here(https://link.springer.com/chapter/10.1007/978-3-031-72083-3_69).
+**[07/24]** Our paper STAN-LOC: Visual Query-based Video Clip Localization for Fetal Ultrasound Sweep Videos has been accepted to MICCAI 2024.
+[Read it here](https://link.springer.com/chapter/10.1007/978-3-031-72083-3_69).

 **[11/23]** Giving a talk at [Synthetic Data for Machine Learning](https://www.bmva.org/meetings/23-11-08-Synthetic%20Data%20for%20Machine%20Learning.html)  organised by The British Machine Vision Association and Society for Computer Vision.